fireMCG/Exiled-Vault/Exiled Vault Shared/Exiled Vault Artefacts/PoE1/G/Gamblesprint.md

 ## Gamblesprint
-All your tomorrows lie ahead of you, unknown and snarled tot he very last.
+All your tomorrows lie ahead of you, unknown and snarled to the very last.
 ##
 ![[Exiled-Vault/Exiled Vault Shared/Exiled Vault Artefacts/PoE1/_Images/Gamblesprint.png]]